 Dear CSCC Members,

-The Committee has been working on a phased reopening of the club with phase 1 being from Saturday 23rd May 2020.
+As previously notified, the Committee have been working on a phased reopening of the club.

 Members will be expected to adhere to the Government guidelines on social distancing and staying safe outside your home.
 Guidelines on which can be found here: